Here's why local columnists have been cut

 In that case, some folks are not at all happy with a recent decision made by our company to try to stanch some of the financial hemorrhaging that has befallen the print journalism industry nationwide ever since the coronavirus grabbed hold of virtually every facet of our lives.

-On this page today, you will see four letters from subscribers protesting the elimination from our pages of three paid local columnists — one of which is only published in our sister paper, The Enterprise.
-True to our policy on this Community Forum page, we let our readers have their say (within reason), even if their commentary is not flattering to the Maryland Independent.
+On this page today, you will see four letters from subscribers protesting the elimination from our pages of two paid local columnists.
+True to our policy on this Community Forum page, we let our readers have their say (within reason), even if their commentary is not flattering to The Recorder.
 That’s the First Amendment in action.

-So please allow us to explain what was behind the decision to discontinue Jamie Drake’s outdoors column in the sports section, Megan Johnson’s “Right, Meg?” column in classifieds and Audrey Ridgell’s “Around the County” column in The Enterprise community section.
+So please allow us to explain what was behind the decision to discontinue Jamie Drake’s outdoors column in the sports section and Megan Johnson’s “Right, Meg?” column in classifieds.
 It was a hard call to make.

-APG Media, which bought the Maryland Independent and its sister papers in Southern Maryland in July 2015, encompasses 127 newspapers in 20 states, with more than 2,400 employees.
+APG Media, which bought The Recorder and its sister papers in Southern Maryland in July 2015, encompasses 127 newspapers in 20 states, with more than 2,400 employees.
 Our three local papers are in APG’s Chesapeake region with about a dozen other publications, mostly on the Eastern Shore.

 Those financial hits have come at a time when our Southern Maryland newsroom staffs are working as hard as ever to provide you with constant updates regarding the coronavirus’ impacts on our community.